NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • Theft from interstate shipping.

 Because the government will have the best prosecutors and the best FBI or federal agents to investigate and prosecute the case, you will need a good defense attorney who can challenge the evidence they have against you.
+There have been cases where individuals charged with RICO violations have successfully defended themselves, and a knowledgeable attorney can help you achieve a similar outcome.

 They often don't have the best evidence against some higher-ups because many are not getting their hands dirty regarding some criminal activity associated with a RICO violation.